Charles, Duke of Vendôme: Campaign of 1521

 The duc de Vendôme was dispatched to occupy Vervins so that he might impede the Imperial retreat.
 Vendôme's brother seized back Mouzon on 3 October (which had previously fallen to Nassau).
 Nassau now changed his plans, and after putting Aubenton to the sword, he made for Estrées, carving a path of destruction in his wake.
 Despite the French successes on the Picard frontier, and in the south of the kingdom (where the amiral de Bonnivet was profiting), the Emperor would not countenance establishing a truce or a peace with the French.
-He opined that until such time as France returned to him Dauphiné, Bourgogne, Provence, Montpellier, Asti, Milan and parts of Roussillon, there could not be a peace.
+He opined that until such time as France returned to him Dauphiné, Burgundy, Provence, Montpellier, Asti, Milan and parts of Roussillon, there could not be a peace.
 This was in itself a moderation of his claim to the entire kingdom of France, that he asserted was his by right of a Papal decision in 1303.
 The Emperor's ally, the English were less bullish about their prospects, and looked to obtain a several year truce.

-From camp at Origny on 12 October, François responded to the English truce proposals.
+From camp at Origny on 12 October, Francis responded to the English truce proposals.
 A truce would be granted only if it included the entire coalition, lasted four to five years, compelled the Emperor not to visit Italy, provide money to the king of Naples, return the kingdom of Navarre to its despoiled king and saw to it that the Emperor reaffirm his intentions to marry his daughter Charlotte de Valois.

-With these terms quite impossible, François and the French army set off in pursuit of Nassau.
+With these terms quite impossible, Francis and the French army set off in pursuit of Nassau.
 On 19 October, in battle formation, they marched towards Valenciennes.
 According to the historian Le Fur, the duc d'Alençon led the vanguard, the king and Bourbon were in the battle, and the duc de Vendôme led the rear-guard.
 It was traditional to assign the vanguard to the connétable.
 According to Hamon, Bourbon was with Vendôme in the rear-guard.
 He adds that Bourbon was doubly aggrieved both by his lack of command and that his tactical advice was ill listened to.
-After receiving troubling reports that those in Bapaume were engaged in troubles, François dispatched the comte de Saint-Pol, the seigneur de Fleuranges and the maréchal de La Palice to Bapaume, which they stormed and then torched and razed.
+After receiving troubling reports that those in Bapaume were engaged in troubles, Francis dispatched the comte de Saint-Pol, the seigneur de Fleuranges and the maréchal de La Palice to Bapaume, which they stormed and then torched and razed.
 Vendôme replicated his brothers treatment of Bapaume at Landrecies on 22 October, razing the settlement.